MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 If your document layout contains multiple tables, consider using table styles to ensure that the formatting of your tables is consistent.
-In case you need to later on apply changes to table layouts, this will also save you time as the change only needs to be done once.
+In case you need to later on apply changes to table layouts, this will also save you time as such a change only needs to be done once.

 To set a default table style, do as follows:

-1. Mark the table
+1. Mark the table.
-2. Navigate to the Table Design menu
+2. Navigate to the *Table Design* menu.
 3. For the table style you want to use as default, right-click it.
-4. In the Menu that appears, select Set as Default.
+4. In the Menu that appears, select *Set as Default*.
 A dialog box appears.
-5. Select This document only.
+5. Select *This document only*.
 Click OK.

 ### Using hyperlinks in Word layouts